 Access Points and Entrances

-The tunnel system has various access points and entrances located in different buildings across the campus.
-These access points typically lead to stairwells or doorways that provide entry into the underground tunnels.
+The tunnel system has various access points and entrances located in different buildings across the campus that typically lead to stairwells or doorways that provide entry into the tunnels.

 Routes and Connections

 The tunnels follow specific routes to connect buildings and ensure efficient navigation.
-They may extend beneath roadways or walkways, allowing for uninterrupted travel between different parts of the campus.
+They usually extend beneath roadways or walkways, allowing for uninterrupted travel between different parts of the campus.

 Utility Services and Infrastructure

-The tunnels house essential utility services, such as electrical wiring, plumbing, heating, ventilation, and air conditioning systems.
-Infrastructure elements, such as conduits, pipes, and cables, are carefully organized within the tunnel system to support the functioning of the university’s buildings.
+The tunnels house essential utility services- electrical wiring, plumbing, heating, ventilation, and air conditioning systems.

 Size and Design

 The tunnels vary in size and design, depending on their purpose and the specific needs of the buildings they connect.
-Some tunnels may be wide enough to accommodate utility equipment and personnel, while others may have narrower dimensions primarily for utility infrastructure.
+Some tunnels are wide enough to accommodate utility equipment and personnel, while others are smaller and can barely fit a couple of adults at a time.

 Functions and Uses of the Tunnels

-In addition to their practical functions, the tunnels may also serve as secure storage areas for equipment, supplies, archives, or sensitive materials.
-These designated storage spaces within the tunnels offer controlled conditions and restricted access, providing a secure environment for valuable items.
+In addition to their practical functions, the tunnels also serve as secure storage areas for equipment, supplies, archives, or sensitive materials.

 Enjoying this post?
 Then you may also like our list of least visited states in the US.